 I wasn’t truly able to break the addictive cycle until my freshman year of college at Cornerstone University where I found other Christian guys who cared about sexual purity, were willing to talk about it, and who desired to be free.
 This accountability opened the door for me for the addictive chains of porn to fall off.
 If you are struggling with porn, you have to talk to trusted Christians about it.

 This was a huge victory for me.
 It wasn’t the end of my journey toward sexual purity or my last bout with porn, as Satan found new ways to tempt me once I got married.
-But it was a break of the longstanding chain of addiction and its vicious cycle, a break that ended up only being sustainable with the computer program Spector Pro and the continued strengthening and conversation with fellow Christian men.
+But it was a break of the longstanding chain of addiction and its vicious cycle, a break that ended up only being sustainable with the computer program Covenant Eyes (use promo code BEYOND to get 2 months free) and the continued strengthening and conversation with fellow Christian men.

 Jesus forgives.
 Confess your sins to him, be cleansed, then seek out Christians you can confide in who will help keep you on the path of freedom.